 "So she stood up from her own mortar, raised her pestle, and took careful aim at the biggest and boldest of the flies.
 Without thinking, she pounded the fly to death!
 But of course, the same blow that killed the fly, also ended her mother's life.

-"You all know what they say," said the adviser, finishing his story, "'With friends, like these, who needs enemies!'"
+"You all know what they say," said the adviser, finishing his story, "With friends, like these, who needs enemies!""

-THE MORAL IS: A wise enemy is less dangerous than a foolish friend.
+The moral is: A wise enemy is less dangerous than a foolish friend.

-46, 268 Watering The Garden
+46, 268 Watering The Garden [Foolishness]

-T WAS JUST BEFORE New Years in Benares, in northern India.
+It was just before New Years in Benares, in northern India.
 Everyone in the city was getting ready for the three day celebration, including the gardener of the king's pleasure garden.